mschwld/rtasks.vim/README.md

 rtasks allows you to keep a simple plain text list of recurring tasks.
 Each task has a scheduled date.
 If you mark it as done, the scheduled date will change to the next scheduled date using a certain pattern.
+You give your files the `rtasks` extension to activate the plugin and syntax highlighting.
+This plugin uses nothing but Vimscript and has no dependencies.

 # Types of recurring tasks
 You have two options: